RavalMunjal/RavalMunjal/README.md

 ## 🙋‍♂️ About Me

-I am a Full Stack Web Developer currently studying at Swaminarayan University.

-I enjoy building web applications using JavaScript technologies such as Node.js, Express, MongoDB, and React.
-I like solving backend problems, building APIs, and creating clean and scalable systems.

-Recently I have worked on projects like:
-• Fleet Management System
-• E-commerce Web Application
-• REST API with MongoDB

-I am always learning new technologies and improving my development skills.
+I am a Full Stack Developer who enjoys building real, working products using the MERN stack.
+I focus on creating fast, simple, and scalable web applications that solve actual problems.

+I like turning ideas into complete systems — from frontend UI to backend logic and database.
+I keep improving my skills by building projects, testing new ideas, and learning from real-world use cases.

+I believe in clean code, practical solutions, and continuous learning.

 Skills:
 JavaScript | Node.js | Express | MongoDB | React | REST APIs | Git